zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard-1.0.1.md

 Linux (debian-based) | .deb
 Linux (RedHat or SuSE-based) | .rpm

-**Note**: If you are using Apple macOS you will receive an error message that says "zowe-install-wizrd" is damaged and can't be opened.
-You should move it to the Bin.
-In this case, go to the terminal and run `sudo xattr -rd com.apple.quarantine /Applications/zowe-install-wizard.app` command and you will be able to use the .dmg file on macOS.
+**Note**: If you are using Apple macOS you might receive an error message that says *"zowe-install-wizrd is damaged and can't be opened.
+You should move it to the Bin".* In that case, go to the terminal and run `sudo xattr -rd com.apple.quarantine /Applications/zowe-install-wizard.app` command and you will be able to use the .dmg file on macOS.

 ## Installing Zowe server-side components